emencia/emencia-django-slideshows/README.rst

 So **it is at your responsability** to manualy install (with pip, buildout, etc..) one of them if you need it.
 Once it's installed, you won't need to worry about this again.

-Note that the default assumed app is `djangocms_text_ckeditor`_ and only if not installed, `django-ckeditor`_ will be assumed.
-So if you have installed all of them, `djangocms_text_ckeditor`_ will be used.
+Note that the default assumed app is `djangocms_text_ckeditor`_ and if not installed, `django-ckeditor`_ will be assumed.
+If you have installed both, `djangocms_text_ckeditor`_ will be used.
 If none of them is installed, the default Django field ``TextField`` will be used.

 Choosing what app to install depends mostly from if you have allready installed DjangoCMS or not.
-If you have, you probably allready have its ckeditor app installed, so no need to install the other app because it will not be used.
+If you have, you probably allready have its ckeditor app installed, so no need to install the other app because.
 If you don't have installed DjangoCMS, just install `django-ckeditor`_.

-Finally you can add custom settings for CKeditor, see the django app documentation to see how to set them (then you probably will have to go to the official CKeditor documentation to know all available settings).
+Finally you can add custom settings for CKeditor, see its documentation to see how to set them (you may have to go to official CKeditor documentation to know about available settings).

 Install
 =======